 Go to File > New or use the icon with the same name.

-Well the Model tab, make sure Millimeter is selected if you don't want inch.
+choose the Model tab, make sure Millimeter or Inch is selected for your desire

-NX does not handle file names, directory names, and more in a normal way.
+NX does not handle file names, directory names, and more very well.
 It is important to "format" the name correctly.
 Do not use Åäö and%-like characters.

 Spaces shall be represented by _ (underscore), the same applies if you mix numbers and letters.

-The default directory does not work at all, creating a directory called CADCAM on your C drive (c:/CADCAM) and nothing else, where should the models and derivative works be without exception
+The default directory does not work good at all, creating a directory called CADCAM on your C drive (c:/CADCAM) is the best choice

 Text on pic = No funny names